What is the purpose of the Salus University White Coat Ceremony?

 When will I receive tickets for my guests?

-Tickets will be available for pickup during the Tuesday and Wednesday of University Orientation.
+Tickets will be available for pickup during Orientation.
+Further announcements will be made as to when and where.

 Do I need a ticket for an infant/toddler attending the ceremony?